Enter your name to join a lobby:

 Fatigue

-Any piece (except Fortifications) that falls below 33% of its maximum HP becomes fatigued.
-Fatigued units deal and receive 50% reduced damage for the rest of the game.
+Any piece (except Fortifications and Fortified Base Camps) that falls below 33% of its maximum HP becomes fatigued.
+Fatigued units take 40% more damage for the rest of the game.
 This penalty does not expire.

 Cavalry & Elite Extra Move